 Presentation

-Since November 2023, I am a post-doctoral researcher at Ecole
+Between November 2023 and August 2025, I was a post-doctoral researcher at Ecole

 Polytechnique, supervised